furkanarabul/movie-app/README.md

 • I built a single-page **movie-list tracker** app with vuejs.

-• It allows to search for a movie then user can add it to his/her list and **rate & review.**
+• It allows searching for a movie then the user can add it to his/her list and **rate & review.**

 • Movies are provided by [OMDb API](http://www.omdbapi.com/).